timscargill/ARStats/README.md

 # Build Instructions (Unity for iOS or Android)

-1) Download .zip file and unzip in a convenient location (the Unity project folder is the folder 'ARPerformanceTestingTool-main')
+1) Download .zip file and unzip in a convenient location (the Unity project folder is the folder 'ARPerformanceTestingTool-main').
-2) In Unity Hub, under projects, click 'Add' and select the Unity project folder
+2) In Unity Hub, under projects, click 'Add' and select the Unity project folder.
 3) Open the Unity project, then open the 'PerformanceTesting' scene (Scenes>PerformanceTesting).
 4) Navigate to File>Build Settings, select your Build platform, and click 'Switch Platform'.
 5) Make sure only the 'PerformanceTesting' scene is selected in 'Scenes in Build'.